-KBI Global Investors Ltd, Investment Manager to the Fund ("the firm"), has a strong commitment to Responsible Investing issues, and has managed Responsible Investment strategies for more than two decades.
-We have been a signatory of the United Nations (UN) Principles for Responsible Investment (PRI) since 2007.
+KBI Global Investors has a strong commitment to Responsible Investing issues, and has managed Responsible Investment strategies for more than two decades.
+We have been a signatory of the United Nations Principles for Responsible Investment since 2007.
 Internally we have robust Responsible Investment controls, policies and processes in place that govern our activities and a high-level Responsible Investing Committee to oversee all aspects of Responsible Investment policy and implementation (membership includes three of the five Executive Directors of the firm).